Bobbi Lancaster: Golf career

-Media
+LPGA Tour qualification attempt

 When Lancaster became a professional golfer and attempted to qualify for the LPGA Tour at sixty three years of age, her story garnered international media attention.
 It started after Paola Boivin (senior sports columnist for the Arizona Republic) received a complaint from a fan about how inappropriate it was to see her playing on the Cactus Tour.
 This resulted in a full-length feature about her golf dreams, her personal life and her work as a physician.
 The story was picked up nationally and Boivin was nominated for a Sports Emmy.
 Following that article, stories appeared in the Canadian newspapers, Huffington Post, USA Today, Good Morning America, Canadian Medical Post.
 Lancaster agreed to interviews with TMZ Sports, Channel 12 News, New Times weekly newspaper, McMaster Times Alumnae magazine, Echo magazine, Freedom for All Americans and The League of Fans.
-There was a documentary that appeared on national television produced by the Golf Channel (interview conducted by multiple Emmy Award-winner Jimmy Roberts).
-There were also documentaries exploring Lancaster's life by Cronkite News, Sports Illustrated (golf.com) and the Human Rights Campaign (Arizona).
+There was a documentary that appeared on national television produced by the Golf Channel (interview conducted by Jimmy Roberts).

 Advocacy

-As a result of the media attention, Lancaster has become a minor celebrity.
-She has been asked to give educational and motivational speeches to various groups including students at the University of Kansas, Arizona State University, Chandler and Gilbert Community Colleges, Stanford School of Law and McMaster School of Medicine.
+As a result of the media attention, Lancaster was asked to give educational and motivational speeches to various groups including students at the University of Kansas, Arizona State University, Chandler and Gilbert Community Colleges, Stanford School of Law and McMaster School of Medicine.
 She has also given speeches to Phoenix Valley Leadership, the Arizona Women Lawyers Convention in Tucson, the Performing Artists Medical Association International Symposium (NYC 2016).
-Lancaster's efforts promoting awareness of transgender issues caught the attention of the Human Rights Campaign.
-She was awarded their 2015 Equality Award at a gala in Phoenix in 2015 where her famous Humpty Dumpty acceptance speech can be found on YouTube.
+Lancaster was awarded the Human Rights Campaign 2015 Equality Award at a gala in Phoenix in 2015.
 She was elected to their national Board of Directors in 2016.
-She has worked tirelessly on their behalf, lobbying on Capitol Hill and at the Arizona State Capitol.
 Lancaster has participated in a White House Summit, at town hall meetings and has canvassed and phone-banked for pro-LGBTQ candidates.
 She has also partnered with One Community and One n Ten to advocate for transgender acceptance and equality and has lobbied on her own as a private citizen.
 Lancaster was also elected to Echo Magazine's Hall of Fame in 2015.

-Publications
+Memoir

-Lancaster has authored many short nature stories that were published in the Gold Canyon Ledger.
-She also wrote and illustrated a children's book called My Friend Flutter and wrote a short book about an unlikely meeting with her deceased father titled Fairway Secrets.
-She has recently completed a full-length memoir called The Red Light Runner and is actively looking for a publisher at this writing.
+Lancaster wrote a memoir called The Red Light Runner and is looking for a publisher.